Drosera binata aka Forked Sundew

 Forked Sundew, Sundew, Fork Leaved Sundew

-How to care for Forked Sundew
+How difficult is it to take care of Forked Sundew

 If you're looking for a plant that offers a moderate level of challenge, Forked Sundew is a great choice to test your gardening skills.